-Day 2 - 4: Sea route to South Georgia

-Today we are en route to South Georgia.
+Every adventure, no matter how grand, must eventually come to an end.
+It's now time to disembark in Ushuaia, but with memories that will accompany you wherever your next adventure lies.
+Day 11: End of the world, start of a journey Your voyage begins where the world drops off: Ushuaia, Argentina, said to be the southernmost city on the planet, located on the far southern tip of South America.
+Starting in the afternoon, we embark from this small resort town on Tierra del Fuego (nicknamed "The End of the World") and sail the mountainous Beagle Channel for the rest of the evening.
+Day 12 - 14: Sea route to South Georgia Today we are en route to South Georgia.
 After passing the Antarctic Convergence, which is a natural boundary formed when north-flowing cold waters collide with warmer sub-Antarctic waters, we enter the circum-Antarctic upwelling zone.
 Not only does the marine life change, the bird life changes, too: A variety of albatrosses and petrels show up, along with Cape pigeons and southern fulmars.

-Day 5 - 7: South Georgia sights

-Our aim today is to visit some of the world's top king penguin rookeries.
+Day 15 - 17: South Georgia sights Our aim today is to visit some of the world's top king penguin rookeries.
 This time of year you have a good chance of seeing these animals nesting on eggs, with their chicks nearby.
 The rookeries are sometimes overflowing, with penguins traveling to and from the beach.
 Possible visits in this region include: Salisbury Plain, St. Andrews Bay, Gold Harbour - Here you can see not only the massive king penguin colony, but also elephant seals and limitless fur seal pups playing in the surf.
 Prion Island - This is a great location to watch for wandering albatrosses.
-Grytviken - We also have the opportunity to check out this abandoned whaling station, where king penguins walk the streets and elephant seals lie around like they own the place - because they basically do!
+Grytviken - We also have the opportunity to check out this abandoned whaling station, where king penguins walk the streets and elephant seals lie around like they own the place because they basically do!
 You might also see the South Georgia Museum as well as Shackleton's grave here.
 Cooper Bay - This is a fine place for a Zodiac cruise, and this bay also houses a rookery of macaroni penguins.
 King penguins, pintails, and giant petrels may also appear here.
-Moltke Harbour - Located in Royal Bay, this scenic spot gives you the chance to see the huge king penguin colony that lives here.

-Day 8- 11: Once more to the sea

-A pleasant tailwind often accompanies the vessel through the westerlies, and on both sides of the Antarctic Convergence, you might see large numbers of Antarctic and sub-Antarctic seabirds.

-Day 12: The guest continues at the great Gough Island

-Today we plan to approach Gough Island for a Zodiac cruise in Quest Bay, if the weather permits.
+Moltke Harbour -Located in Royal Bay, this scenic spot gives you the chance to see the huge king penguin colony that lives here.
+Day 18 - 21: Once more to the sea A pleasant tailwind often accompanies the vessel through the westerlies, and on both sides of the Antarctic Convergence, you might see large numbers of Antarctic and sub-Antarctic seabirds.
+Day 22: The quest continues at the great Gough Island Today we plan to approach Gough Island for a Zodiac cruise in Quest Bay, if the weather permits.
 Here you might see northern rockhopper penguins and sub-Antarctic fur seals.
 In previous years, it has been possible for us to circumnavigate most of Gough Island's 33-mile circumference, taking in this area's splendid scenery and abundant wildlife.